CityOfZion/neo-python/README.md

-## antshares-python: Python for Antshares
+## neo-python: Python SDK for NEO platform

-Not really finished at the moment.
+In progress, please reach out in order to contribute

 ### Getting started